 Terraform Template File

-Creating the User Data with Terraform
+Creating User Data with Terraform

 #!/bin/bash -xe